grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 # Configure Alertmanager

-Configure Alertmanager for Grafana Alerting to group and manage alert rules, adding a layer of orchestration on top of the alerting engines.
+Configure Alertmanager from Grafana Alerting to group and manage alert rules, adding a layer of orchestration on top of your external alerting engine.

 ## Add a new external Alertmanager